 How often should you clean your dog’s teeth?
-At the start, you must know that brushing and teeth cleaning of your dog by a professional dental vet are two different things.
+At the start, you must know that brushing and teeth cleaning your dog by a professional dental vet are two different things.

 Adult dogs should see a pet dentist at least once a year.
 Brachycephalic breeds and smaller dog breeds have more congestion in dental veins and more tooth decay due to which more dental root cleaning is required.
 Usually, smaller species require more frequent dental cleaning, i.e., once every six months.